-Wollangarra is governed by a voluntary Council as a non-profit association independent of any school, religion or government funding.
-This is because we believe that strong organisations get to be that way by fighting their own battles.
+Wollangarra is governed by a voluntary Council.
 Councillors are committed supporters, elected to the Council because they believe in and support the aims of Wollangarra.

 Helen Collins (Honorary Solicitor)

 Helen Collins is a lawyer from north east Victoria.
 She is a keen bushwalker, having been first introduced to the Victorian mountains on a Mittagundi course as a student.
 Helen helped out on early Wollangarra work parties – carting building materials across (and through) the river, planting trees and digging holes and trenches (including helping with the dugout – twice, and the old telephone line).
 During 1993, Helen was a staff member at Wollangarra, and has been on Council since 1996, including holding the positions of Secretary and Chair.
 Helen has extensive remote area bushwalking experience, both with young people and on private expeditions in Victoria, Tasmania, the Northern Territory and Nepal.
 On the Council, Helen brings skills and experience in law, risk management, remote expedition planning and environmental science.’

 Hamish first took the flying fox to Wollangarra on a stage one program in 2004 to take on the amazing opportunities he had heard about from his siblings.
 He kept coming back at every opportunity, through stage two and then onto stage three and the stage three committee.
 To him Wollangarra offered, and still offers, an amazing opportunity to be in the beautiful mountains, be part of a community and contribute in a meaningful way.
 In 2012 he took the logical next step of committing a year and worked as staff member, hoping to help other young people experience all the place has to offer.
 Recently Hamish completed a Diploma of Outdoor Recreation and currently works as a freelance outdoor education instructor.